-When a person is negligent, it means that he or she has behaved in a thoughtless or careless manner, which has caused harm or injury to another person.
-A person can be negligent by doing something that he or she should not have done (for example, running a red light or speeding), or by failing to do something that he or she should have done (for example, failing to yield, stop for a pedestrian, or turn on lights when driving at night).
+Negligence is careless conduct that ends up causing harm to another person.
+In a car accident scenario, a person can be negligent by doing something that he or she should not have done (for example, running a red light or speeding), or by failing to do something that he or she should have done (for example, failing to yield, not stopping for a pedestrian, or forgetting to turn on headlights while driving at night).

 The law required the defendant to be reasonably careful.
-In car accident cases, the law requires drivers to be careful when encountering anyone they meet on the road -- passengers, persons in other vehicles, and pedestrians -- so this one is a given.
-This is called the "duty of reasonable care."
+The law requires drivers to use reasonable caution in all facets of vehicle operation, so this one is a given.

-The plaintiff suffered losses and/or was injured.
-Car accident victims are entitled to compensation for injuries, lost wages or earning capacity, pain and suffering, and property damage (for example, damage to a car).
-If there aren't any monetary losses or provable injuries, the plaintiff can't recover anything.
-For example, if Paula in the above example doesn't suffer any physical injury, doesn't miss any work time because of the accident, and her car sustains no damage, she cannot recover compensation from Dan because there has been no injury or damage.
+The plaintiff suffered measurable losses.
+Car accident victims are entitled to compensation for injuries, lost wages or earning capacity, pain and suffering, and vehicle damage.
+If there aren't any provable losses, the plaintiff can't recover anything.
+For example, if Paula in the above example doesn't suffer any physical injury, doesn't miss any work time because of the accident, and her car sustains no damage, she cannot recover compensation from Dan.

 Driving at a reasonable speed .
-Drivers have a duty to drive at a reasonable, prudent speed.
-A person who drives at a speed that is unreasonable in light of the existing traffic, road, visibility, and weather conditions may be negligent.
+Drivers have a duty to drive at a reasonable, prudent speed in light of the existing traffic, road, visibility, and weather conditions.
 Even driving at the speed limit can be considered negligent if, for example, visibility is low, the weather is bad, or the circumstances warrant particular caution (driving by a school where you can expect children to be crossing, for example).

 Vigilance and keeping a proper lookout.
 Drivers have a duty to be alert and to maintain a careful lookout for other vehicles, pedestrians, and road hazards.
 Drivers are expected to see the things that an ordinary, prudent person would see.
-A failure to keep a proper lookout -- by, for example, failing to take care when driving by a road construction site or a school crossing -- can constitute negligence.
+Failure to do so can constitute negligence.

 Maintaining control of the car.
-Drivers are expected to keep their car under control by, for example, being able to stop quickly.
-Negligence may be inferred if a car loses control (such as overturning or leaving the road) for no apparent reason.
+Drivers are expected to keep their vehicle under control at all times.
+Negligence may be inferred if a car loses control (by overturning or leaving the roadway) for any reason.

-Maintaining and using the car's equipment.
+Maintenance and proper use of vehicle equipment.
 Drivers are expected to maintain their vehicles in safe working order.
 For example, lights and brakes should be working properly.

-Each state has motor vehicle laws governing how drivers are expected to behave on the road.
-In certain circumstances, violating a motor vehicle law gives rise to a "presumption" of negligence -- meaning that the defendant must present evidence to prove that he or she was not negligent (rather than requiring the plaintiff to prove that the defendant was negligent).
+Each state's motor vehicle laws govern how drivers are expected to behave on the road.
+In certain circumstances, violating a motor vehicle law gives rise to a "presumption" of negligence—meaning that the defendant must present evidence to prove that he or she was not negligent.

 Examples of conduct that may give rise to a presumption of negligence include:

-For more information on representing yourself in a personal injury case, such as a car accident case, get How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).
+For in-depth information on navigating each phase of a car accident claim, get How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).